 Aviva Psychology Services

-Helping those who feel overwhelmed by stress, racing thoughts, and emotional exhaustion so they can reclaim calm, connection, and confidence.
+Helping those who feel overwhelmed by worry and emotional exhaustion to reclaim calm, connection, and confidence.

 Is it always this hard to feel okay?

 When we feel anxious, even simple things can feel impossible.
-You might be pushing through your day, trying to hold it all together, but inside, you're constantly on edge.
-Maybe you’re stuck in your head, overthinking every choice.
+You might be pushing through your day, trying to hold it together, but inside, you're constantly on edge.
+Maybe you’re stuck in your head, overthinking every choice and interaction.
 Or maybe your heart races when you open your inbox.
-It’s exhausting, and it’s not getting better on its own.
+It’s exhausting and not getting better on its own.

 Anxiety doesn’t just stress you out.
 It wears you down.

 At Aviva, our psychologists support adults who are ready for change.
 We specialize in treating anxiety with evidence based approaches that are grounded in science and built on a strong relational foundation of trust.
-We help you build the tools to feel more present, more grounded, and more in control.
+We help you build the tools to feel more present and grounded.

 What is anxiety?